Strongleong/Hackly-Holidyas-Space-Racing-Writeups/misc/Quantum Snacks.md

 , only using the H and X operations.
 A possible (wrong) answer is HHXHXHXH.

 ####   Solution:
   First of all, I tried to really understand what these gates do to the qbits.
-This is what I understood:
+This is what I understood

-    X just flips the qbit.
+ X just flips the qubit.
 Example: was (1, 0), then (0, 1)

  Z just multiplies the lower bit to -1.
 Example: was (1, 1), then (1, -1)

  H is the weirdest gate.
 It is multiply lower bit to -1 and every bit to 1/sqrt(2).
 Example: was (1, 1), then (1/sqrt(2), -1/sqrt(2)).
 If bit is 1/sqrt(2) it makes it 1.

   So to get from (1, 0) to (-1, 0) we must flip qbit (X (0, 1)), then make the lower bit negative (H (0, -1/sqrt(2))), then flip it again with (X (-1/sqrt(2), 0)) and get rid of this square root term (H (-1, 0))